 Everyone's retirement priorities and lifestyles differ.
 By starting with universal demands like savings protection, a guaranteed revenue stream and flexible income, anyone can develop the foundation of a retirement spending plan that accounts for what may lie ahead.

 The true costs of retirement will never be totally fixed, but there are ways to make unexpected costs less stressful.
-As you plan your own retirement spending, focus less on what could happen and more on what strategies can be put in place for whatever happens.
+As you plan your own retirement, focus less on what could happen and more on what strategies can be put in place for whatever happens.

 The information provided is for educational purposes only and does not constitute advice.
 For specific details on how this may apply to your personal situation contact your personal financial advisor or insurance agent for more details.
 American Equity contracts are only sold through independent agents.
 Please contact our home office Agency Services department at (888) 221-1234 option 3, or your state insurance department, to see if there is an independent insurance agent in your area appointed to sell American Equity annuity contracts.